laravel/docs/elixir.md

 #### Compile Sass

+Of course, some developers prefer Sass to Less.
+With Elixir, compiling Sass is just as easy.
+Assuming your Sass files are stored at `resources/assets/sass`:

 ```javascript
 elixir(function(mix) {
 	mix.sass("app.sass");
 });
 ```

-This assumes that your Sass files are stored in `resources/assets/sass`.

-By default, Elixir, underneath the hood, uses the LibSass library for compilation.
-In some instances, it might prove advantageous to instead leverage the Ruby version, which, though slower, is more feature rich.
-Assuming that you have both Ruby and the Sass gem installed (`gem install sass`), you may enable Ruby-mode, like so:
+Under the hood, Elixir uses the LibSass library for compilation.
+In some instances, it may be advantageous to leverage the Ruby version which, though slower, is more feature rich.
+Assuming that you have both Ruby and the Sass gem installed (`gem install sass`), you may enable Ruby-mode like so:

 ```javascript
 elixir(function(mix) {